hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 In this example, the game module imports the draw module, which enables it to use functions implemented in that module.
-The main function would use the local function play_game to run the game, and then draw the result of the game using a function implemented in the draw module called draw_game.
+The main function would use the local function `play_game` to run the game, and then draw the result of the game using a function implemented in the draw module called `draw_game`.
-To use the function draw_game from the draw module, we would need to specify in which module the function is implemented, using the dot operator.
+To use the function `draw_game` from the `draw` module, we would need to specify in which module the function is implemented, using the dot operator.
-To reference the draw_game function from the game module, we would need to import the draw module and only then call draw.draw_game().
+To reference the `draw_game` function from the `game` module, we would need to import the draw module and only then call `draw.draw_game()`.

-When the import draw directive will run, the Python interpreter will look for a file in the directory which the script was executed from, by the name of the module with a `.py` prefix, so in our case it will try to look for draw.py.
+When the import `draw` directive will run, the Python interpreter will look for a file in the directory which the script was executed from, by the name of the module with a `.py` prefix, so in our case it will try to look for `draw.py`.
 If it will find one, it will import it.
 If not, he will continue to look for built-in modules.

-You may have noticed that when importing a module, a .pyc file appears, which is a compiled Python file.
+You may have noticed that when importing a module, a `.pyc` file appears, which is a compiled Python file.
 Python compiles files into Python bytecode so that it won't have to parse the files each time modules are loaded.
-If a .pyc file exists, it gets loaded instead of the .py file, but this process is transparent to the user.
+If a `.pyc` file exists, it gets loaded instead of the `.py` file, but this process is transparent to the user.

 ## Importing Module Objects To The Current Namespace

-We may also import the function draw_game directly into the main script's namespace, by using the from command.
+We may also import the function `draw_game` directly into the main script's namespace, by using the from command.

 ```python